openstudioproject/openstudio_docs/installation.rst

 OpenStudio assumes system time is set to UTC and the timezone will be configured in Settings - System - General.
 All (date)times in scheduled tasks are also set in UTC.

+**A note about operating systems**

+OpenStudio is developed and tested on Linux.
+In theory Windows and MacOS should be able to serve as a hosting platform as well.
+On paper all components should be compatible.
+Though note that this is untested and unsupported, so your mileage may vary.

 Database
 --------